Prader-Willi syndrome is a rare genetic condition that affects growth and development.

 They may have slow physical and mental development, be slower to learn to walk and talk, be stubborn and have temper tantrums.

 Other problems develop during later on, such as obesity due to over-eating, osteoporosis, sleep and breathing issues, and lack of sexual development.

 Talk to your doctor if you are concerned your child has Prader-Willi syndrome.
 A genetic test is needed to diagnose the condition.

 What is the treatment for Prader-Willi syndrome?

-- strict supervision of your child’s diet
+- a strict diet

 - exercise to build muscle mass